codee-com/open-catalog/Checks/PWR012/README.md

 to organize data, the compilers can have a hard time optimizing this code because increased visibility of data also renders optimizations more complex.

-Functions having derived data types used as parameters should make use of most if not all its fields.
-Ensuring that all fields from derived types passed as function parameters are used in the function body has several benefits: promotes data hiding, makes inputs and outputs more explicit, helps to prevent unintended variable modifications, and also contributes to improve compiler and static analyzer code coverage.
+Functions having derived data types used as arguments should make use of most if not all its fields.
+Ensuring that all fields from derived types passed as function arguments are used in the function body has several benefits: promotes data hiding, makes inputs and outputs more explicit, helps to prevent unintended variable modifications, and also contributes to improve compiler and static analyzer code coverage.